berklee-epd/mtec345-homework/ethan-bessette/midterm/README.md

 Create structure of synthesizers and parameters.
 Randomize parameters, calculate loss, move parameters to minimize loss.
 I could calculate gradient descent of move input towards trained function For each audio sample, calculate difference of output to original

+One hot encoding aligns output with true correct answer in one hot encoding to determine loss.
+So for my model, it should have one output for each changeable synth parameter.